rhunter6/cse210-team-final-project/README.md

-# Space Race - Final Project
+# Astro Flight - Final Project
 ---
 The goal is simple, control your rocket ship and avoid the asteroids.
 Try not to get hit!
 The first to reach the end, wins!